leonelmenaia/South-African-mobile-numbers-validation/README.md

 * Database (localhost:3307)
 * PhpMyAdmin (localhost:8000)

-It may be needed to wait a few seconds (only for the first time) for the SQL dumps to complete so that is possible to run tests.
+It may be needed to wait a few seconds (only for the first time) for the SQL scripts to complete so that is possible to run tests.

 `make test`